Aerospace Solutions Built to Spec

 Aerospace manufacturers will find a suite of highly competitive incentives designed to help their operations thrive in Louisiana.

-Louisiana offers the Industrial Tax Exemption Program, which provides property tax abatement for up to ten years on a manufacturer’s new investment and annual capitalized addition.
+- Louisiana offers the Industrial Tax Exemption Program, which provides an 80% property tax abatement for an initial term of five years and the option to renew for five additional years at 80% on a manufacturer’s qualifying capital investment related to the manufacturing process.

-Manufacturers may qualify for the Quality Jobs program, which provides up to a 6 percent cash rebate of annual gross payroll for new, direct jobs for up to 10 years.
-It could also provide a state sales/use rebate on capital expenditures or a 1.5 percent project facility expense rebate for qualified expenses.
+- Louisiana offers manufacturers and qualifying companies the Quality Jobs program, which provides up to a 6% cash rebate of annual gross payroll for new, direct jobs for an initial term of five years and the option to renew for five additional years.
+This incentive provides either a state sales/use rebate on capital expenditures or a 1.5% project facility expense rebate for qualified expenses.

-In addition, the Digital Interactive Media and Software Development Incentive — the nation’s strongest, most comprehensive incentive for software development — provides a unique advantage to the aerospace industry.
+- In addition, the Digital Interactive Media and Software Development Incentive — the nation’s strongest, most comprehensive incentive for software development — provides a unique advantage to the aerospace industry.
 The incentive is applicable to customer-facing software, including aerospace-specific applications like navigation, communications, radar, defense and other embedded systems.
-Eligible projects receive a 25 percent refundable tax credit for payroll expenditures and an 18 percent refundable tax credit for qualified production expenditures.
+Eligible projects receive a 25% refundable tax credit for payroll expenditures and an 18% refundable tax credit for qualified production expenditures.